Omkar-Elite/Elite-demo/README.md

 # Elite-demo
-this is my new git repository
+This is my new Git Repository
 <br>
-author-OMKAR
+Author-OMKAR